sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 | Zenithar | Fortify Luck 5 points for 6480 seconds.

 Wayshrine Blessings are twice as potent.
 Additionally, once per day you can enhance a bandage at an Altar of the Nine, improving the effects.

-### Fishing
-Head to The Flowing Bowl in Anvil and talk to Maenlorn.
-You can buy various fishing rods and the guide book "All About Fishing" from him, as well as ask him several things about fishing.
-Alternatively, the standard wooden fishing rod is available in the Imperial City (Jensine, Sergius from Three Brothers), Bravil (The Fair Deal), and Leyawiin (Best Goods and Guarantees)

-Equip a fishing rod, and swing facing a body of water.
-There will be a small "splash", and your "bobber" will have landed.
-Once you see a big splash, quickly reel in by blocking (right-click) to get your catch.